dynawo/dyn-grid-compliance-verification/docs/tutorial/configuration.md

 ## Overview

-Dynamic Grid Compliance Verification is configured via a `config.ini` file, written in the well-known INI format (of the [`Python flavor`](https://docs.python.org/3/library/configparser.html)).
+Dynamic Grid Compliance Verification is configured via a **config.ini** file, written in the well-known INI format (of the [Python flavor](https://docs.python.org/3/library/configparser.html)).
 The location of this file follows the customary standard of each platform for application data:

 * Under Linux: ``$HOME/.config/dgcv/``
 * Under Windows: ``%APPDATA%\Local\dgcv\``

-Besides the ``config.ini`` file, there is a subfolder named ``ddb``, which will contain all compiled preassembled Modelica models defined by the user.

 The supplied INI file contains basic configuration options.
 They appear all commented out, and with the default values.
 This way it is much easier for the user to configure anything,